After researching, testing, and comparing parental control apps, Android is the safer bet if you want to stay on top of your child’s online activity.

 Although Android doesn’t have as many built-in parental control features as iOS, it’s far more compatible with software created for the explicit purpose of protecting kids online.
 Apple doesn’t provide any way to monitor your child on social media networks or YouTube, which are common places where kids run into cyberbullies, potential predators, and explicit content.

-With a parental control app, you can monitor your child’s social media accounts and block access to content on YouTube—but only on Android devices.
+With a parental control app like Bark or Qustodio, you can monitor your child’s social media accounts and block access to content on YouTube—but only on Android devices.
 With Apple devices, you have to search manually for activity and history information.
 Then you have to piece it all together to get a sense of whether or not your kid might be in trouble.